Minh-Nguyen-0401/Business-Analytics-Assignment/README.md

 # Sales Data Analysis and Forecasting

-An advanced machine learning pipeline for sales forecasting and analysis with multiple model options, hyperparameter tuning, and flexible execution.
+An machine learning pipeline for sales forecasting and analysis with multiple model implementation options.

 ## Project Overview